sankhadip10/ChallengeTrackerBot/README.md

 - **Advanced Analytics**: Implement advanced analytics to provide insights into user participation, engagement levels, and more.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/your-username/discord-challenge-bot/issues) for open issues.
+Feel free to check and create issues